DaffyExtra/Anti-afk/README.md

 - Adjust the time interval if needed.
 - Run the script to start auto-jumping in all open CS2 windows.

 ### Feel free to contribute to or report issues with this script.
-Enjoy your uninterrupted CS2 gaming experience!
+Enjoy your uninterrupted CS2 experience!